 function on_get_difference_end () end

 This function is called after the first get_difference call.
-This means that all updates after last client execute have been received.
+It means that all updates after the last client execute have been received.

 function on_binlog_replay_end () end

 This function is called after the replay of old events has ended.

 3. Once you have finished typing in the code, you should end up with something like what is displayed below.
 Check over your code and ensure you haven’t made any mistakes.

 function on_msg_receive (msg) if msg.out then return end if (msg.text=='ping') then send_msg (msg.from.print_name, 'pong', ok_cb, false) end end function on_our_id (our_id) end function on_secret_chat_update (user, what_changed) end function on_user_update (user, what_changed) end function on_chat_update (user, what_changed) end function on_get_difference_end () end function on_binlog_replay_end () end